Greek chorus: Stage management

 The chorus performed using several techniques, including singing, dancing, narrating, and acting.
 There is evidence that there were strong rhythmic components to their speaking.

 They often communicated in song form, but sometimes spoke their lines in unison.
 The chorus had to work in unison to help explain the play as there were only one to three actors on stage who were already playing several parts each.
 As the Greek theatres were so large, the chorus' actions had to be exaggerated and their voices clear so that everyone could see and hear them.
 To do this, they used techniques such as synchronization, echo, ripple, physical theatre and the use of masks to aid them.
 A Greek chorus was often led by a coryphaeus.
 They also served as the ancient equivalent for a curtain, as their parodos (entering procession) signified the beginnings of a play and their exodos (exit procession) served as the curtains closing.

+The layout of ancient Greek theatres had an orchestra component, quite literally "dancing space", which were generally flat.
+There, the chorus would perform and interact with the actors.
+Originally, these spaces were simply dirt, but transitioned to paved ground in the Classical period, sometimes with marble.
+These orchestra areas sometimes also featured a thymele, or altar.